eggheadio/egghead-instructor-center/README.md

 Components that could benefit from being a part of the living style guide have an `index.guide.js` file next to them.
 This means they are automatically added to the living style guide.
 The `faker` package provides **random** fixtures that can be used for the props of the components of guide files.
 The `GuideVariations` component can be used to render variations of a component.

+---

+# Pull Requests & Continuous Integration

+The `master` branch is _protected_.
+It requires new code be submitted as pull requests and that Continuous Integration through [Codeship](https://app.codeship.com/projects/183842) passes before the pull request can be merged.

+Continuous Integration runs the `yarn verify` script, which sets the `CI` variable (so that processes only run once, instead of in watch mode) and then checks that tests and builds execute without errors.